sammydowds/next-blog/notes/data_intensive_apps_pt2.md

 There are a couple of ways of keeping data in sync:
 - _read repair_: client can detect stale responses, and then the client writes the new value back to the stale replica
 - _Anti-entropy process_: background process looks for differences in the data, and copies from one replica to another

+## Transactions

+Transactions can help reduce the amount of potential error cases you need to think about.
+Processes crashing, network interrupts, power outages, disk full, unexpected concurrency can all make data become incosistent in various ways.

+## The Trouble with Distributed Systems

+Partial failures are non-deterministic.
+Unlike, hardware (computers) - which are either broken or not.

+**Shared-nothing systems** have become the dominant way of building systems.
+These are systems which share no hardware, but can make requests to each other.
+High reliability can be achieved through redundancy.

+Some example of partial failures:
+- Packet is lost over the network or delayed
+- Node's clock is out of sync
+- A process may pause, be declared dead, then come back to life

+A **Byzantine fault** is any fault presenting different symptoms to different observers.
+Distributed Systems require consensus among their distributed nodes.